vexide/internal-documentation/src/simulators/protocol.md

 Events are sent from the simulator backend to the frontend to describe simulator state changes.

+- `Handshake`: Specifies the version of the Protocol used, as well as extensions that the Backend is compatible with.
+Fields:
+  - version: Nonzero integer.
+Compatible implementations MUST set this to the value `1`.
+  - extensions: String array
 - `ScreenDraw`: Draw something on the screen. `ScreenDraw` fields:
   - command: [DrawCommand](#drawcommand)
   - color: [``Color``](#color)